Epic / MyChart data is imported only after user authorization. See integration overview

 Source traceability

-Imported Epic resources are tagged with source metadata inside MedLocker so Alpine Labs can distinguish Epic-sourced records from other MedLocker ingestion paths.
+Epic resources are tagged with source metadata so they can be distinguished from other ingestion paths.

 Current first-release boundary